Vision Splendid Short Film Competition 2023

-QANTAS Short Film Competition awards are presented at the closing night.
-The Awards will be announced shortly and will be a combination of cash and technical production:
+The Short Film Competition awards are presented at the Closing Night.
+The Awards will be announced shortly.

-The producer whose submission best captures the theme of this year’s contest and is considered the most engaging, imaginative and formally innovative in content and delivery, will be deemed the winner.
+The producer whose submission is considered the most engaging, imaginative and formally innovative in content and delivery, will be deemed the winner.
 The judging panel’s decision is final and no correspondence will be entered into.

 Rules & Terms